ThomasLambProgramming/thomaslamb.dev/public/ProjectAssets/VladCircus/VladCircus.md

 Build systems became a very important part of the development as the build times for consoles was quite long (5-10 minutes for debug builds) and led me to learn how to leverage msbuild scripts to automate the whole build process and uploading to the required consoles.
 The long build times also taught me how to debug more effectively as I had to setup multiple tests for each build otherwise testing 3 solutions could take over 45 minutes to test just in build and upload times to the consoles.

 I am very proud of the end result as no features had to be cut and no half measures and fixes were needed, the game runs at a perfect framerate on all consoles and mimics the pc version completely.

-The Steam page link is: https://store.steampowered.com/app/1702430/Vlad_Circus_Descend_Into_Madness
+<text-blue-500 hover:underline pt-0>[Steam Link](https://store.steampowered.com/app/1702430/Vlad_Circus_Descend_Into_Madness)